Lyall/GBFRelinkFix/README.md

 Please report any issues you see.
 This list will contain bugs which may or may not be fixed.

-- Spanned HUD option does not span everything and can look rather buggy.
-- Spanned backgrounds option may result in visual bugs.
 - Raising FPS cap can cause issues with physics. [#2](https://github.com/Lyall/GBFRelinkFix/issues/2)

 ## Screenshots